Golden Charter Academy petition has flaws, says non-profit’s independent analysis

-FRESNO, California (KSEE) – Golden Charter Academy in Fresno plans to open in August, serving students from kindergarten through to third grade.
+FRESNO, California (KGPE) – Golden Charter Academy in Fresno plans to open in August, serving students from kindergarten through to third grade.

 The charter school was approved to open during Wednesday’s meeting of the Fresno Unified School Board.